MetaMask/metamask-improvement-proposals/MIPs/MIP-X.md

 Introducing versioning support in MetaMask's CAIP-27 implementation will enable better compatibility with different versions of the API.

-By supporting versioned CAIP-27, MetaMask ensures that users can seamlessly interact with crypto assets across various networks and chains, even as asset identifier standards and the wallet evolve.
+By supporting versioned CAIP-27, MetaMask ensures that users can seamlessly interact with crypto assets across various networks and chains, even as standards and the wallet evolve.

 ## Proposal Specification
 To support versioning in MetaMask's CAIP-27 implementation, the following changes are proposed: